Monkeypox and COVID-19: What are the differences and how do they spread?

 What to do if you think you have symptoms of monkeypox?

-If you’re sick with symptoms of either disease, health officials say stay home no matter what.
+If you’re sick with symptoms of either disease, health officials say stay home.
 For COVID-19, the steps are to take a test and isolate yourself from others immediately if you’re positive.
 The CDC says to isolate for at least five days regardless of vaccination status.

 If you think have symptoms of monkeypox, state health officials say to isolate yourself from others and contact a health provider right away.
 Your health care provider may recommend a vaccine for those who are exposed and can also provide care for people who have symptoms, health officials said.